d2l-ai/d2l-en/chapter_preliminaries/probability.md

 ### More distributions

 Many more useful distributions exist.
-If you're interested in going deeper, we recommend consulting a dedicated book on statistics or looking up some common distributions on Wikipedia for further detail.
+If you are interested in going deeper, we recommend consulting a dedicated book on statistics or looking up some common distributions on Wikipedia for further detail.
 Some important distirbutions to be aware of include:

 * **Binomial Distribution** It is used to describe the distribution over multiple draws from the same distribution, e.g., the number of heads when tossing a biased coin (i.e., a coin with probability $\pi \in [0, 1]$ of returning heads) 10 times.
 The binomial probability is given by $p(x) = {n \choose x} \pi^x (1-\pi)^{n-x}$.
 * **Multinomial Distribution** Often, we are concerned with more than two